Did You Know?

 · High school dropouts are more likely to be unemployed, in poor health, living in poverty, on public assistance, and/or single parents with children themselves.

-- The economic cost is great-billions of dollars in government assistance, crime-related costs and lost wages.
+· The economic cost of high school dropout is great—billions of dollars in government assistance, crime-related costs and lost wages.

 Project LIFT began in 2009 as a collaboration between Bridge to Grace Church and YES!Atlanta, an organization helping teens in metro Atlanta for over 20 years now.
 Given the church’s proximity to Centennial High School and Holcomb Bridge Middle School, the leadership of Bridge to Grace had the vision to offer something to help students in our community.
 Between discussions with school personnel, YES!Atlanta and Bridge to Grace, it was clear that there was a need and that a mentoring program could really benefit the at-risk youth here in Roswell and surrounding communities.
 Project LIFT adopted and expanded a tried and tested method of mentoring successfully utilized by YES!Atlanta.

 Project LIFT began enrolling students in January of 2010.
 We have worked with 15-20 students each year since.
 "At this stage, we are emphasing quality over quantity.
 We want to make sure we can consistently and effectively help the students we are serving now.
 Our goal is to see each of our students through to high school graduation," states Project LIFT program director, Amanda Reed.
 "Over 70% of the students have returned each year, with the majority of those not returning because they have moved away from the area.
 That speaks volumes to us."